graysonarts/writing/august2015/draft.md

 …

 11:01am stares at him through the glass of the meeting room walls.
 His hurried steps continue, throwing open the door, and huffing for air.
 All eyes are on him.
-Akio stands at the front of the room.
+Akio Nakitashi stands at the front of the room.
 "Ah, just in time.
 What do you have for us, Maximilian?"

 Sweat drips down into Max's eyes, his finger trembling as he keys his access code into the conference room table.
 A holoprojector turns on from above the table.
 A deep breath slowly trails out of his mouth, a shuttering release of air.
 "Perfect worker loyalty" he begins.